DataDog/integrations-extras/redisenterprise/README.md

    ```shell
    datadog-agent integration install -t datadog-redisenterprise==<INTEGRATION_VERSION>
    ```
-  The latest version can be found on the [Datadog Integrations Release Page][12]
+  You can find the latest version on the [Datadog Integrations Release Page][12]

    **Note**: If necessary, prepend `sudo -u dd-agent` to the install command.